Gilbert88/mesos/docs/nested-container-and-task-group.md

 By adding the new Agent API, any authorized entity, including the executor itself, its tasks, or the operator can use this API to launch/wait/kill nested containers.
-Multi-level nesting is supported by using this API.
-Technically, the nested level is up to 32 since it is limited by the maximum depth of [pid namespace](https://github.com/torvalds/linux/commit/f2302505775fd13ba93f034206f1e2a587017929) and
+As of Mesos 1.1.0, only 2 levels of nesting are supported by using this API.
+Multi-level nesting will be supported soon.
+Technically, the nested level can be up to 32 since it is limited by the maximum depth of [pid namespace](https://github.com/torvalds/linux/commit/f2302505775fd13ba93f034206f1e2a587017929) and
 [user namespace](http://man7.org/linux/man-pages/man7/user_namespaces.7.html) from the Linux Kernel.